Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 Snapshot from BankByaj as of late April 2026, with comparable products grouped:

-Personal loans / personal overdrafts at commercial banks (BankByaj product label varies — bank's actual product is mostly an overdraft against personal income):
+Personal loans / personal overdrafts at commercial banks (the BankByaj product label varies; in practice the bank's actual product is mostly an overdraft against personal income):

 The bottom of the table is mostly finance companies and microfinance, where rates push past 14% and operational costs are higher.
-The top of the table — banks at 5–7% — usually requires either salaried-professional status, an existing relationship, or a secured product disguised as personal.
+The top of the table, banks at 5–7%, usually requires either salaried-professional status, an existing relationship, or a secured product dressed up as a personal one.

 Gold loans.
 Less standardised public data.
 Typical 2026 commercial bank pricing: